 - Applicants applying for registration in more than one specialty in the general register must meet the criteria specified in (i) above in their primary area of practice and have completed at least 160 working hours in their secondary area of practice within the five years immediately preceding the date the registrar receives a complete application.

-- Declare that you will provide a criminal record check.
+- Declare that you will provide a criminal record check (see Step 4 for instructions on how to complete the criminal record check).

-- Declare that you will complete the Regulation Education Module (REM) and record the login information provided.
+- Declare that you have completed the Regulation Education Module (REM) and upload proof of completion (see Step 5 for instructions on how to complete the REM).

 - Declare that you hold the required PLI.